AY2223S2-CS2103T-W13-4/tp/docs/UserGuide.md

 ![Starting Display Window](images/GUI.jpg)

-* The **Command Box** on the left bottom refers to the text field where you can type in all your commands.
+* The **Command Box** on the bottom left refers to the text field where you can type in all your commands.
-* The **Display List for Students** on the left top refers to the section where all the students are displayed.
+* The **Display List for Students** on the top left refers to the section where all the students are displayed.
 * The **Detailed Information Section** on the right refers to the section where more specific information of the profile, homework, lessons, or exams of a particular student is displayed.

 You may enter the following commands in the Command Box to see how the Display List changes:
 * `list` lists all students.
 * `delete 1` deletes the student with index 1.
-* `view-homework` displays all the homework from all students.

 You may also click the quick access buttons one each student card to see how the Detailed Information Section changes.